dsccommunity/SqlServerDsc/README.md

 * **`[Boolean]` DtcSupportEnabled** _(Write)_: Specifies if the option Database DTC Support is enabled.
 This is only available is SQL Server 2016 and later and is ignored when applied to previous versions.
-This can't be altered once the AG is created and is ignored if it is the case.
+This can't be altered once the Availability Group is created and is ignored if it is the case.
 * **`[String]` ConnectionModeInPrimaryRole** _(Write)_: Specifies how the availability replica handles connections when in the primary role.
   { AllowAllConnections | AllowReadWriteConnections }